MoarTube/MoarTube-Node/README.md

 ## Prerequisites

-Choose any one of the following to set up your node.
+Observe the corresponding prerequisite for your installation method.

 ### Docker
 If you're using Docker, make sure that it is installed on your machine.